 Pets can be insured from 8 weeks of age.
 For Comprehensive and Major Medical cover your pet must have joined before its 9th birthday.
-There is no upper age limit for our Accident plan, so any pet can join no matter how old.
-Don’t delay, as pet insurance is the one thing you cannot buy when you need it most; plan ahead!
+For Pet Essentials, your pet must have joined before its 12th birthday.

 With Accidental Injury Cover, you can cover your pet at any age from 8 weeks old.
 With Comprehensive and Major Medical Cover, pets need to be aged between 8 weeks and younger than 9 years of age when you purchase your policy.

-Yes, you can use any vet who is licensed to practice in Australia.
+Yes, you can use any vet who is licensed to practice in Australia other than yourself.